ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/uvprojx-conversion/how-to-2.md

 ## Project conversion on the command line using vcpkg

 [vcpkg](https://vcpkg.io/en/index.html) is a free C/C++ package manager for acquiring and managing libraries.
-It runs on all platforms, buildsystems, and worklows. it is maintained by the Microsoft C++ team and open source contributors.
+It runs on all platforms, build systems, and work flows. it is maintained by the Microsoft C++ team and open source contributors.

 In your favorite terminal application, change to the directory containing the uvprojx-based project.